-John Stewart, President 2111 Las Amigas Road Napa, CA 94559-9717 JStewart@RSACivil.com Manager position provides for the NSD General Manager filling the role, which is the current plan, or of entering into a Professional Services Contract for the position.
-Under the agreement, NSD will be responsible for overseeing the day-to-day administration of recycled water use by LCWD users and will monitor recycled water use to ensure compliance with LCWD use policies.
+John Stewart, President 2111 Las Amigas Road Napa, CA 94559-9717 JStewart@RSACivil.com

+Manager filling the role, which is the current plan, or of entering into a Professional Services Contract for the position.
+Under the agreement, NSD will be responsible for overseeing the dayto-day administration of recycled water use by LCWD users and will monitor recycled water use to ensure compliance with LCWD use policies.
 The District is currently all volunteer; it has no employees.